carmojudicemota/bayesian-reanalysis/README.md

 ## Project status

 The repository is reproducible for all claims marked `ready` via `source("scripts/00_run_all.R")`.
 All three Bayesian waves, including every Wave 3 study, are integrated, and the concordance classification covers the full set of 47 ready claims (38 concordant, 9 inconclusive, 0 discordant).
-Claims marked `held` are explicitly excluded from the completed pipeline due to scope reasons.
+Claims marked `held` are explicitly excluded from the completed pipeline due to scope reasons (e.g. not reproducible).